Excel

 source: This is the Excel file on the Zuar Runner box.

 sheet: This is the tab/sheet in the Excel file.
-You will only create 1 table in the database from 1 sheet in the Excel file. sheet can either use the name of the sheet as a string or the index of the sheet as an integer (0 is the first sheet).
+Only 1 table will be created in the database from 1 sheet in the Excel file. sheet can either use the name of the sheet as a string or the index of the sheet as an integer (0 is the first sheet).

-start_column: This is optional, but allows you to skip columns in the Excel file.
+start_column: This is optional. start_column allows the user to skip columns in the Excel file.
 0 is the first column.

-start_row: This is optional, but allows you to skip rows in the Excel file.
+start_row: This is optional. start_row allows the user to skip rows in the Excel file.
 0 is the first row.

 encoding: This is required and tells Zuar Runner how the excel sheet is encoded.